 Each brand and business is different.
 Each brand and business just needs to know what is that that makes them different and how to communicate that to the potential consumers.
-It needs to build a personality that will have its own voice and the way or talking.
+It needs to build a personality that will have its own voice and way of speaking.

 Separate from the competition